It’s a wonderfully simple acronym for remembering a few of the most important elements of your health: Meditation, Exercise, Diet, and Sleep.

 E (Exercise): Doing fairly well here.
-I exercise 3-5+ days/week (mostly strength training with some running/cycling here and there).
-Also going on more walks with our dogs recently.
+I exercise 3-5+ days/week (mostly strength training with some cycling here and there).
+Also going on more walks with the dog recently.
 However, exercise seems to be a constant roller coaster for me (up and down, in shape and out of shape, repeat).

 D (Diet): My wife and I have taken inspiration from the Blue Zones and try to incorporate the Blue Zones longevity diets into our lives.
 We rarely eat meat these days, and we are pretty good about caloric restriction.
 But, we still eat chips, protein bars, and other unhealthy stuff (in moderation) along with meals out every once in awhile.

 S (Sleep): Sleeping 7-8 hours most nights (with the occasional 6-7 hours).
 Sometimes I even throw in a short nap.
 I’ve always been a night owl, so the biggest improvement I can make here is shifting my sleep schedule up a couple hours.

 How about you?
 Please share your honest MEDS analysis in the comments!